Tutorial: Running a Baseline Analysis

 2. Click Show/hide initial shape to show and hide the initial shape as a reference.

 3. Click Show/hide contours to show and hide the contours.
-Use Show/Hide Options to turn off Blended contours or Interpolate during animation.
+Use Show/Hide Options to turn off Blended contours and Interpolate during animation.

-4. Optional: If you want to change the legend colors used for this or any other result type, click Legend Options next to the legend and select Legend colors.
-This will open the Preferences window, where you can change the default legend colors for each result type.
+5. Optional: If you want to change the legend colors used for this or any other result type, click Legend Options next to the legend and select Rainbow Legend colors.
+Alternatively, you can use Preferences > Inspire > Run Options > Analysis Legend Colors to change the default legend colors for each result type.